madprops/airc/README.md

 By banning it means the nicknames get flagged and not considered by the bot anymore.

-There are 2 settings that control this:
+There are 2 configs that control this, `spam_limit`, and `spam_minutes`.

-`spam_limit`: Ban a user after reaching this spam level.

-`spam_minutes`: Ban a user for these minutes after it reaches the limit.

 Spam level is increased by 1 on each bot mention.

 Spam level gets decreased by 1 every second or so.

+If the spam level reaches the limit, the user is banned.

 Users get automatically unbanned after `spam_minutes` passed.

-Admins can ban and unban users manually:
+Admins can ban and unban users manually with `!ban` and `!unban`.

-`!ban [nickname]`: Manually ban a user.

-`!unban [nickname]`: Manually unban a user.

 Restarting the bot unbans all users.